-Motorola gives its Android software upgrade news page a makeoverAlex Wagner - Deputy Managing Editor, News Desk
+Motorola gives its Android software upgrade news page a makeoverAlex Wagner - Editorial Director of News and Content

 Motorola has been sharing update news on an official software upgrade schedule page for a while now, laying out all of the information in a simple table with device names and estimated release windows.
 Moto apparently decided recently that that was a bit too basic, though, as it's now given the upgrade news page a makeover.
 Now users that navigate to the page are presented with a drop-down menu with the names of several carriers that offer Motorola devices.
 After selecting an operator, the user then is instructed to choose their hardware from a list, complete with images.
 Motorola says that if a user doesn't see his or her device and it's running anything from Android 1.5 through Android 2.3, it won't be receiving any more updates.